soumyasrg/Airline-Reservation-System/README.md

 # AIRLINE-RESERVATION-SYSTEM using Java, Swing, MySQL

+## Step1.
+Clone project into your local

-## Download application JAR from /dist/Airline-Reservation-System.jar and then run it
+## Step2.
+Run application JAR from /dist/Airline-Reservation-System.jar

-## Application uses Remote MySQL database so a slight delay in fetching data is expected.
+## Note: Application uses Remote MySQL database so a slight delay in fetching data is expected.